mxmssh/drltrace/README.md

 We decided to implement our API calls tracer on top of dynamic binary instrumentation framework [DynamoRIO](http://www.dynamorio.org/).
 Drltrace asks DynamoRIO to perform instrumentation of LoadLibrary call to be able to handle new libraries being loaded by the target process.
 When the process tries to load a new library, DynamoRIO redirects control flow to ```drltracelib.dll```.
 In turn, drltrace enumerates exported functions in the newly loaded DLL and registers a special callback for each of them.
 Thus, if some exported function would be called by malware, drltrace’s callback will be executed before this function and the tool will be able to log all required information such as a function name and arguments.
 Another callback might be registered after the function to save results of execution.

-Why not Intel PIN ?
+Why not Intel Pin ?
 We decided to use DynamoRIO motivated by the following reasons:

 1. The source code of DynamoRIO is available on github.com and distributed under BSD license while Intel Pin is a proprietary software.
 2. One of the basic requirements for DynamoRIO at the time of development was transparency towards the instrumented executable.